Charles H. Bennett (physicist): Teleportation

 In 1993 Bennett and Brassard, in collaboration with others, discovered "quantum teleportation", an effect in which the complete information in an unknown quantum state is decomposed into purely classical information and purely non-classical Einstein–Podolsky–Rosen (EPR paradox) correlations, sent through two separate channels, and later reassembled in a new location to produce an exact replica of the original quantum state that was destroyed in the sending process.

 Later work

 In 1995–1997, working with Smolin, Wootters, DiVincenzo, and other collaborators, he introduced several techniques for faithful transmission of classical and quantum information through noisy channels, part of the larger field of quantum information and computation theory.
 Together with others he also introduced the concept of entanglement distillation.

 Bennett is a Fellow of the American Physical Society and a member of the National Academy of Sciences.
 He was awarded the 2008 Harvey Prize by the Technion and the 2006 Rank Prize in opto-electronics.
 In 2017 he received the Dirac Medal of the ICTP and in 2018 the Wolf Prize in Physics.
 In June 2019, he received the Shannon Award and for 2019 the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences.
+In 2023 he was awarded the Breakthrough Prize in Fundamental Physics and also in 2023 the Eduard Rhein Foundation Prize in Technology.

 Bennett also co-runs a blog, The Quantum Pontiff, with Steve Flammia and Aram Harrow and hosted by Dave Bacon.